Personalised business insurance

 It’s possible to register up to two months before the first time you need to pay staff, but no earlier.

 If you end up paying an employee before you get your ERN, you can still run payroll.
 Be sure to keep a copy of the payment details and send a late Full Payment Submission (FPS) to HMRC.

 Insurance for businesses with employees

 If you’re a small business with employees, don't forget to ensure you have employers' liability insurance to cover your liabilities as an employer.
-It's a legal requirement in the UK and can cost you up to £2,500 per day in fines for every day you don't have it!
+It's a legal requirement for most businesses in the UK with employees and can cost you up to £2,500 per day in fines for every day you don't have it!

 We've made buying insurance simple.
 Get started.